-Band I, II, III, IV - (1/2 credit per semester)9th-12th GradePrerequisite: 7th and 8th grade band and/or director's approval9th-12th Grade
+Band I, II, III, IV - (1/2 credit per semester)

+Prerequisite: 7th and 8th grade band and/or director's approval

 This course is open to students with previous instrumental training.
 First semester is devoted basically to preparation for marching contest, football half-times, pep rallies, parades, and Christmas music.
 Second semester is usually devoted to concerts, contests, festivals, and individual achievements such as ensemble contest and region, area, and state tryouts.
 Students will be provided opportunities for mental and physical discipline, to develop citizenship through group endeavor, physical conditioning, cultural growth, the ability to make music value judgments through critical listening, and to learn music theory.